The Best Free Museums To Visit Across The US

 Baltimore Museum of Art

+Like SLAM and Nelson-Atkins, the Baltimore Museum of Art is an art museum with a collection of art and artifacts so extensive, it would be easy to lose time there.
+It's a fantastic museum for taking in a historical perspective on art, but it's especially notable for its impressionist collection.
+If European art is high on your list of interests, you won't want to miss it.
 Founded in 1914 and currently housed in a 1920s neoclassical building designed by John Russell Pope, the 210,000 square-foot Baltimore Museum of Art boasts a collection of 97,000 artifacts and works of art spanning continents and eras with a special emphasis on 18th- through 20th-century art.
 The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings, and Photographs features thousands of photographs and drawings, including 57,000 prints with art dating from the 15th century to present.

 Getty Villa Museum and Getty Center in Los Angeles

+The estate is one of two locations that make up the Getty Center, an expansive visual art and cultural heritage center.
+Expanded from the private collection once housed in J. Paul Getty's Pacific Palisades home, the Getty Center branch is located in L.A.'s Brentwood neighborhood.
 Upon arrival, visitors are invited to stop by the Lower Tram Station and board a tram that climbs to the top of the Getty Center.
-The museum's art collection features art dating back from 6,000 BCE, through modern art from the present day.
+The museum's art collection features art dating back from 6,000 B.C.E., through modern art from the present day.
 Getty's medieval and Renaissance works include rotating manuscripts, decorative arts, and sculpture.
 Here, guests can also view Italian art and sculpture from the 1600s and French decorative art including furnished rooms.
-Outside, visitors can take a walk through the grounds to view contemporary and modern sculptures.
+When you've finished taking all of that in, be sure to check out the contemporary and modern sculptures scattered across the grounds.

 Chicago Cultural Center

 First opened in 1897, the Chicago Cultural Center was the first free municipal cultural center in the United States.
-Located downtown, the building itself is a Chicago landmark and is a popular destination for visitors to the area.
+Located downtown, the building itself is a Chicago landmark and is a popular destination for visitors to the area, one you're likely to see a lot of folks snapping photos of.
 A neoclassical and Italian Renaissance-inspired marvel, the building features details like Doric columns, coffered ceilings, Vermont and Carrara marble, stained-glass domes, mosaics, and a three-story vaulted lobby.
 It's known locally as "The People's Palace."
-On the Center's west exterior facade lies a Kerry James Marshall mural "Rush More," which is dedicated to culturally impactful Chicago women like Gwendolyn Brooks, Oprah Winfrey, and Sandra Cisneros.

 The Museum at FIT in NYC

-Inside, guests will find three galleries to explore.
-On the main floor, a rotating collection presents around 200 pieces from FIT's permanent collection as part of the Fashion and Textile History Gallery.
-The second gallery features rotating exhibitions on every imaginable fashion-related subject.
+In the second gallery, you'll find rotating exhibitions on every imaginable fashion-related subject.
 A few notable examples of past exhibition topics include "The Corset: Fashioning the Body," "Dior + Balenciaga: The Kings of Couture and Their Legacies," and "Fashion Underground: The World of Susanne Bartsch."
-A third gallery is dedicated to presenting fashions from FIT faculty and student collections.
-To give visitors more insight as they browse the galleries, FIT also offers a free digital guide.
+There's also a third gallery dedicated to presenting fashions from FIT faculty and student collections where you may get a chance to check out tomorrow's Christian Siriano.